Neapolitan Mastiff

 Unique facts and fascinating details

-- The breed gained global pop-culture fame as the inspiration for Fang in the Harry Potter series.
+- The breed gained significant pop-culture fame as the inspiration for Fang in the Harry Potter series.

-- Despite their intimidating appearance, they are often referred to as 'gentle giants' within their own families.
+- Despite their intimidating appearance, they are often referred to as 'gentle giants' with their own families.

 Frequently Asked Questions